unknwon/rods/README.md

 The collection of RODs written by [@unknwon](https://github.com/unknwon) for researching and describing engineering efforts.

+⚠️ Writings in this repository are 100% personal, opinionated, and non-work related.

 ## What is an ROD?

 ROD is the acronym of **Read-Only Document**, ROD uses similar format as RFC but unlike RFC which is for requesting for comments, ROD is used more as FYI.